-- To involve government in the management and operation of the dam while taking government's requirements (i.e. Legislation) into consideration and to have clarity on Rights (including the Tribal Council's Rights), as well as access to Fika Patso Dam: - To sustain the quality of the water in the dam as well as the environment around the dam and to maintain the quantity since it provides drinking water to the Qwa-Qwa population; - To ensure safety of the dam as well as gender equity for jobs created by the dam; - To ensure high standards and maintenance of facilities and infrastructure around the dam: - To emphasise user needs and to improve recreation, commercial use as well as tourism around the dam: - To improve/encourage economic upliftment in the area and to allow the communities as well as the Tribal Councils (royalties) around the dam to benefit from activities around the dam; and - Management, communications as well as maintenance and education and training programs should be visible from where government is involved all the way down to where the community benefits from Fika Patso Dam.
+- To involve government in the management and operation of the dam while taking government's requirements (i.e. Legislation) into consideration and to ensure access to the dam: - To ensure safety of the dam while taking user needs and clarity on rights around the dam into consideration; - To sustain the quality of the water in the dam as well as the environment around the dam and to maintain the quantity since it provides drinking water to the broader Qwa-Qwa population; - To ensure high standards and maintenance of facilities and infrastructure surrounding the dam; - To improve commercial and recreational use as well as tourism in and around the dam: - To improve/encourage economic upliftment in the area and to allow the communities around the dam to benefit from activities around the dam; and - Management, communications as well as monitoring and education and training programs should be visible from where government is involved all the way down to where the community benefits from Metsimatsho Dam.